panzerdp/dmitripavlutin.com/content/posts/080-arrow-vs-regular-functions/index.md

 `this` value inside the arrow function `callback()` equals to `this` of the outer function `myMethod()`.

-`this` bound lexically is one of the great features of arrow functions.
-If you use callbacks inside of methods, you can be sure the arrow function `this` value of the method.
+`this` resolved lexically is one of the great features of arrow functions.
+When using callbacks inside methods you are sure the arrow function doesn't define its own `this`: no more `const self = this` or `callback.bind(this)` workarounds.

 ## 2. Constructors